 Systems Gross Profit.
-Costs of systems revenues consist primarily of the cost of purchased components and subassemblies, labor and overhead relating to the final assembly and testing of complete systems and related expenses.
 Costs of systems revenues increased to \$64.9 million in the year ended January 31, 2004 as compared to \$61.6 million in the year ended January 31, 2003.
 In the year ended January 31, 2004, the increase in the costs of systems revenues primarily reflects higher systems revenues within the video-on-demand products.
-We expect the cost of systems revenues for the video-on-demand products within the broadband segment to decrease as a percentage of revenues as the revenue level increases and we improve our manufacturing and material purchasing efficiencies.
 Systems gross profit as a percentage of systems revenues was 40% and 42% in the years ended January 31, 2003 and January 31, 2004, respectively.
 Gross profit for the broadband segment increased from 40% of revenues for the year ended January 31, 2003 to 43% of revenues for the year ended January 31, 2004.
-The increase in broadband gross profit percentages is primarily due to higher revenues and lower material costs on certain components due to technological advances offset in part by the amortization related to the deferred equity discount associated with the Comcast equity investment and the \$1.3 million inventory reserve provision related to the termination of certain product development initiatives.
+The increase in broadband gross profit percentages was primarily due to higher revenues and lower material costs on certain components due to technological advances offset in part by the amortization related to the deferred equity discount associated with the Comcast equity investment and the \$1.3 million inventory reserve provision related to the termination of certain product development initiatives.
 Gross profit for the broadcast segment decreased from 41% to 34% for the years ended January 31, 2003 and 2004, respectively.
 The decrease in the broadcast gross profit percentage is primarily due to lower revenues and increased pricing pressures from competitors.

 Services Gross Profit.
-Costs of services revenues consist primarily of labor, materials and overhead relating to the installation, training, product maintenance and technical support services provided by us and costs associated with providing movie content services.
 Costs of services revenues decreased 2% from \$23.1 million in the year ended January 31, 2003 to \$22.6 million in the year ended January 31, 2004 due to lower salaries and expenses related to our United Kingdom and hotel product operations.
 Services gross profit as a percentage of services revenue was 29% in the year ended January 31, 2003 and 37% in the year ended January 31, 2004.
 The increase in services gross profit was primarily a result of higher revenues and a slight decrease in cost of services.
-We expect that we will continue to experience fluctuations in gross profit percentage in the future due to the timing of revenues from technical support and other services to support the growing installed base of systems and the timing of costs associated with our ongoing investment required to continue to expand our service organization to support our installed base of systems and our new products.

 Research and Development.
-Research and development expenses consist primarily of the compensation of development personnel, depreciation of development and test equipment and an allocation of related facilities expenses.
 Research and development expenses remained relatively flat at \$26.1 million, or 19% of total revenues, in the year ended January 31, 2003 compared to \$26.0 million, or 18% of total revenues, in the year ended January 31, 2004.
-We expect that research and development expenses will increase 5% to 10% in the 2005 fiscal year as we continue our development and support of new and existing products.

 Selling and Marketing.
-Selling and marketing expenses consist primarily of compensation expenses, including sales commissions, travel expenses and certain promotional expenses.
 Selling and marketing expenses increased 6.0% from \$15.7 million or 12% of total revenues, in the year ended January 31, 2003 to \$16.7 million, or 11% of total revenues, in the year ended January 31, 2004.
 This increase is primarily due to increased sales commissions on higher revenues and higher travel costs related to increased direct sales efforts.

 General and Administrative.
-General and administrative expenses consist primarily of the compensation of executive, finance, human resource and administrative personnel, legal and accounting services and an allocation of related facilities expenses.
-In the year ended January 31, 2003, general and administrative expenses of \$23.1 million, or 17% of total revenues, included the \$11.1 million provision for litigation and related expenses resulting from the nCube jury verdict (see further explanation below under "Year Ended January 31, 2003 Compared to Year Ended January 31, 2002").
+In the year ended January 31, 2003, general and administrative expenses of \$23.1 million, or 17% of total revenues, included the \$11.1 million provision for litigation and related expenses resulting from the nCube jury verdict (see note 13 to the accompanying financial statements).
 General and administrative expenses for the year ended January 31, 2004 of \$10.7 million, or 7% of total revenues, were \$12.4 million lower than the year ended January 31, 2003 primarily due to the provision from the nCube jury verdict in fiscal 2003 and lower legal costs associated with this patent infringement litigation in the year ended January 31, 2004.
 In addition, in the year ended January 31, 2004, we reversed \$350,000 of the \$680,000 provision recorded in the year ended January 31, 2003 for outstanding amounts owed by Adelphia as a result of events that took place during fiscal 2004 related to Adelphia's announcement of its plan to emerge from bankruptcy and our ability to sell the Adelphia receivables to a third party.